Guide to AMDR: Macronutrient Ranges and Recommendations

 AMDR for carbs

 The AMDR for carbohydrates is 45–65%.
 “Carbs are broken down into glucose, the body’s main source of energy,” Passerrello says.
-(Of course, your situation might be a little different if you’re following a low-carb diet like keto.)
+(Of course, your situation might be a little different if you’re following a low-carb eating plan like keto.)
 For the biggest health benefits, she recommends seeking out complex carbs found in foods such as vegetables, legumes, and whole grains.
 Compared with simple-carb sources such as sugary snacks, food containing complex carbs digest more slowly, providing a steadier release of energy.
 Plus, they’re often higher in good-for-you fiber and nutrients.

 AMDR for fat